Feel-ix-343/markdown-oxide/README.md

 # Whether wikilinks should include an extension or not (needed for Markor compatibility)
 # for example [[File]] or [[File.md]]
 include_md_extension_wikilink = false

+# Enable hover; this is relevant for VSCode and Zed where hover could be triggered on mouse hover
+# and could be annoying
+hover = true
 ```